Chalcogenide: Tri- and tetrachalcogenides

-The mineral patrónite, which has the formula VS_{4}, is an example of a metal tetrachalcogenide.
-Crystallographic analysis shows that the material can be considered a bis(persulfide), i.e. V^{4+},(S_{2}^{2−})_{2}.
+The mineral patrónite, which has the formula VS4, is an example of a metal tetrachalcogenide.
+Crystallographic analysis shows that the material can be considered a bis(persulfide), i.e. chem2|V(4+),(S_{2}(2−)2.

 Main group chalcogenides

-As_{2}S_{3} is a crosslinked polymer where the As and S centers obey the octet rule.
+As2S3 is a crosslinked polymer where the As and S centers obey the octet rule.

 Chalcogen derivatives are known for all of the main group elements except the noble gases.
-Usually, their stoichiometries follow the classical valence trends, e.g. SiS_{2}, B_{2}S_{3}, Sb_{2}S_{3}.
-Many exceptions exist however, e.g. P_{4}S_{3} and S_{4}N_{4}.
+Usually, their stoichiometries follow the classical valence trends, e.g. link=silicon disulfide|SiS2, link=boron sulfide|B2S3, link=antimony trisulfide|Sb2S3.
+Many exceptions exist however, e.g. link=Phosphorus sesquisulfide|P4S3 and link=S4N4|S4N4.
 The structures of many main group materials are dictated by directional covalent bonding, rather than by close packing.

 The chalcogen is assigned positive oxidation states for the halides, nitrides, and oxides.